 Franciscan Missionaries of Our Lady University aspires to be a premier Catholic University in the Gulf Coast region.
 The University will be known for excellence in academics, civic engagement, and student and faculty achievement.
 This will be accomplished by maintaining relevant, rigorous program offerings, superior facilities, community engagement, and excellent student support all within a culture of Catholic, Franciscan faith identity consecrated to the cause of truth.

-Franciscan Missionaries of Our Lady University (Franciscan University) is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award doctorate, master’s, baccalaureate and associate degrees.
-Located in Baton Rouge, Louisiana, Franciscan University is a small, Catholic, not-for-profit institution with a healthcare emphasis.
+Franciscan Missionaries of Our Lady University (FranU) is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award doctorate, master’s, baccalaureate and associate degrees.
+Located in Baton Rouge, Louisiana, Franciscan Missionaries of Our Lady University is a small, Catholic, not-for-profit institution with a healthcare emphasis.
 The University offers degrees in nursing, health sciences, humanities, behavioral sciences and natural sciences.
-A wholly-owned subsidiary of the Our Lady of the Lake Hospital, Inc., the University is sponsored by the Franciscan Missionaries of Our Lady and is faithful to its mission grounded in Franciscan values.
+The University is sponsored by the Franciscan Missionaries of Our Lady and is faithful to its mission grounded in Franciscan values.
 The University is a student-centered academic community committed to the pursuit of truth and common good and devoted to excellence in teaching and learning.

 The University engages students in an educational experience that cultivates the spirit of scholarly inquiry, ongoing reflection, and a commitment to life-long learning and service.
 The University seeks to promote a learning environment informed by the concepts of collegiality, community, democracy, social justice, and the culture of life that encourages individual and collective responsibility.
 Committing to and accomplishing the institutional purpose and goals requires empowering students to exceed standards, expand their vision, and come to the full measure of their humanity.